 From Product to Product Line

-Over the last year, Lido contributors have made significant strides in improving security and decentralization, delivering the software for DVT and CSM modules, Simple Delegation, Dual Governance (currently in testnet), and more.
+Over the last year, Lido contributors have made significant strides in improving security and decentralization, delivering the software for DVT and CSM modules, Simple Delegation, Dual Governance, and more.
 With these foundations in place, the Lido protocol must evolve to stay relevant in the maturing and diversifying field of staking.

 It’s time to pivot from a single-product focus to a product line strategy, driving stETH adoption through innovative, differentiated staking products.